 #2: Experiment with your VPN protocol settings

-Most VPNs (especially the premium ones) come with a variety of VPN protocols supported.
-Play around with VPN protocols to see which one works best for your internet connection.
+Most VPNs (especially the premium ones) come with various VPN protocols supported.
+Play with VPN protocols to see which works best for your internet connection.
 Here is an example of the VPN protocols I use with my VPNs.

 - ExpressVPN – Lightway (UDP)